-Top reconstruction in the 6-jet channel has also been studied with eth aim being a comparison of hit digitization as provided by the DEPFET technology and a CCD-like sensor, simulated by using the CCD-digitizer described in the previous report (T. Pinto Jayawardena, K. Harder, RAL).
+Top reconstruction in the 6-jet channel has also been studied with the aim being a comparison of hit digitization as provided by the DEPFET technology and a CCD-like sensor, simulated by using the CCD-digitizer described in the previous report.
 No significant differences between the two sensor technologies are found for the present level of detail of the simulation.

-In collaboration with the SiD benchmarking group, a study of $e^+e^- \rightarrow ZHH$ is being performed (A. Nomerotski, T. Lastovicka, Y. Li, Oxford), which aims at determining the precision with which the Higgs self-coupling can be measured in the 6-jet final state with 4 b-jets.
+In collaboration with the SiD benchmarking group, a study of $e^+e^- \rightarrow ZHH$ is being performed, which aims to determine the precision with which the Higgs self-coupling can be measured in the 6-jet final state with 4 b-jets.
 Following the very encouraging initial results from a simple cut approach reported in February, the group is currently working on an improved event selection based on a neural net approach, following largely the method developed by Tim Barklow.
 Extensive signal and background samples are currently being passed through the SiD FastMC and the LCFIVertex code.
 With a total size of about 120 000 signal and 1.6 million background events, processing takes of order 500 hours of CPU time.
-These large samples will subsequently be used to train neural nets for event selection using the FANN7 neural net code.
+These large samples will subsequently be used to train neural nets for event selection using the FANN neural net code.
 This should result in a clear improvement with respect to the cut-based event selection.